jsantoro10/jsantoro10.github.io/_cases/nycbest.md

 layout: case
 title: nycbest
 description:
   - NYC’s Best is an animal shelter with three locations in New York City.
-They are dedicated to rescuing, rehabilitating, and finding forever homes for homeless and abandoned cats, dogs, and rabbits.  - We aimed to provide its customers with a quick way to **easily order and pick up** fresh, high quality Italian dishes in the midst of their busy schedules.
+They are dedicated to rescuing, rehabilitating, and finding forever homes for homeless and abandoned cats, dogs, and rabbits.
   - We aimed to provide its patrons with a quick way to **easily find and adopt a pet**.
+backLink: /cases/nonna
 nextPage: NYC's Best
 overview:
   deliverable: Responsive website